tourists entered Natural Tunnel, a large cave in Scott County, until a railroad built a track through it

 Source: Harper's New Monthly Magazine, Virginia Illustrated (February 1855)

 Some minerals, such as silicon dioxide or quartz (SO2), are very hard to dissolve.
-Go to a Virginia beach and you'll see predominantly quartz sand grains, rather than calcium carbonate grains.
+The beach at Virginia Beach is formed predominantly from quartz sand grains, rather than calcium carbonate grains.
 Quartz is not very reactive; silicon dioxide is about the last mineral to dissolve, as rocks are washed down from the Appalachians.
 The quartz resists its inevitable fate of dissolving into the ocean.
 Granite headstones, with a high percentage of quartz and little or no limestone, retain their lettering longer than marble headstones.

-The granite rocks of the Blue Ridge, and the sandstone ridges of Massanutten Mountain, are not riddled with caves like the limestone valleys in Virginia.
-In a few locations, rocks have fallen or eroded to create overhangs, crevices, and even a few spots tat could be labelled a cave.
+The granite and metamorphosed lava in the Blue Ridge, and the sandstone ridges of Massanutten Mountain, are not riddled with caves like the limestone valleys in Virginia.
+In a few locations, rocks have fallen or eroded to create overhangs, crevices, and even a few spots that could be used as a shelter and perhaps labelled a cave.

 hikers climbing up the Crabtree Falls trail in Nelson County will see a cave in the Blue Ridge created by fallen boulders

 The metamorphic bedrock of the Piedmont and the sediments of the Coastal Plain also lack caves.
+No caves have formed in the sediments of the Triassic basins.
 There are only a few places in those regions where limestone or calcium-rich marl outcrops on the surface and caves might form naturally.

 Where calcium carbonate (limestone) is the bedrock, caves will be more common.
 A map of cave locations in Virginia shows that nearly all the caves are west of the Blue Ridge, in the limestone of the Shenandoah Valley and in the equivalent valleys south of Augusta County.
 There may be cave-related museum exhibits in the Blue Ridge, Piedmont, or Coastal Plain physiographic provinces, but all the natural caves open to visitors are in the Valley and Ridge physiographic province.